 At Haut-Lac International Bilingual School, we are proud of our infant school curriculum.
-Unlike a purely subject-based approach, our infant section lessons use a curriculum organised around themes of knowledge.
+Unlike a purely subject-based approach, our infant section lessons follow a curriculum organised around themes of knowledge.
 Our method is based on the idea that children best acquire knowledge when it is presented in the context of a coherent whole (as opposed to a more traditional details-first, big-picture-later approach).
 In our experience, young students absorb information better when they can see the relevance of an idea in their world.

-You may choose to enrol your child in the bilingual section where English and French are spoken in the same proportions, or in the English section where he/she will have one daily French lesson.
+You may choose to enroll your child in the bilingual section where English and French are spoken in the same proportions, or in the English section where he/she will have one daily French lesson.

 As illustrated below, our lesson plans and curriculum are structured around six basic themes:

 Each theme addresses the development of age-appropriate skills in that area.
 At its core, the goal of the programme is to build up permanent, transferable, life-long learning skills rather than just accumulate a collection of facts, letters, and numbers.
 We encourage our young students to investigate, be curious, observe, and apply their new skills in a playful, fun, and focused environment.The infant school is divided into three age groups:

 - E1 – 3 years old by August 31

 - E2 – 4 years old by August 31